 Stuart Brennan is a former partner and is currently a consultant within the Company Commercial team at Carter Lemon Camerons dealing with businesses and other non-litigious work and specialises in commercial property, company commercial and associated employment matters.

 Previously Senior Partner at Metson Cross, Stuart has extensive experience in all aspects of commercial property matters including portfolio sales and purchases, development, security work leases and other landlord and tenant matters.
 Stuart has significant experience in acquisitions and disposals of businesses either by the sale also purchase of shares or assets, including TUPE issues as well as dealing with company, LLP and partnership formations, shareholders agreements and company restructuring including purchasing of own shares and revisions to memorandum and articles of association.

 Stuart was educated at Glasgow High School and Wilmslow Grammar School and Liverpool Polytechnic, trained in Manchester but has worked in London since admission as a solicitor in 1973.

-Outside the office Stuarts interests are golfing, skiing, watching football and rugby, music of all kinds and playing the piano (in private).
+Outside the office Stuarts interests are golfing, watching football and rugby, music of all kinds and playing the piano (in private).
 Also supports a well-known northern football club.